TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-inplace-upgrade.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-Currently running in-place upgrade on an Azure VM is not supported.
+Currently, performing an in-place upgrade on an Azure VM is not supported.
 However, it can be performed by using a *Nested Hyper-V Environment*.
 The following steps walk you through how to do this.
 1. Stop/deallocate the Virtual Machine <!--$vmname-->[vmname]<!--/$vmname--> and save a copy of the OS disk.
 (See [Create a copy of a specialized Windows VM running in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-vhd-copy))
 2. Complete the setup using the copy of the OS disk in a *Nested Hyper-v Environment*.
 Please refer to [Troubleshoot a problem Azure VM by using nested virtualization in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/troubleshoot-vm-by-use-nested-virtualization) and complete the setup process for the *in-place upgrade*.
 3. Once the disk is fixed, detach the repaired OS disk from the troubleshooting VM that was created in step 2.
 [Then, swap the OS disk from the original VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/os-disk-swap).